Monitoring Representatives and Agreement Renewal Procedures

 1. Annual Representative Performance Appraisal

-The institution conducts an annual appraisal to monitor performance and activities of all representatives, including provision of accurate information to students, review of marketing materials, product knowledge and quality of recruitment events.
+The Institution conducts annual appraisals of its representatives to monitor performance and activities.
+This includes checking the accuracy of information provided to students, reviewing marketing materials, assessing product knowledge and evaluating the quality of recruitment events and ensuring honest and ethical recruitment practices.

 2. Key performance indicator analysis